The first step in resolving any problem or complaint is to carefully read the terms of your agreement.

 The Tribunal is an independent body which hears and decides on applications for orders from tenants and landlords.

-The NSW Civil and Administrative Tribunal fees page lists the fee to apply to the Consumer and Commercial Division of the Tribunal.
+The NSW Civil and Administrative Tribunal fees page, lists the costs to apply to the Consumer and Commercial Division of the Tribunal.
 There is a reduced fee for eligible pensioners and full time students.
-Hearings are usually held within 1 month at a venue nearby the premises.
+Hearings are usually held within one month at a venue nearby the premises.

 There are time limits for applying to the Tribunal for certain orders.
-For example, in cases where an order is requested regarding broken terms of the tenancy agreement, this order should normally be sought within 3 months of becoming aware of this.
+For example, in cases where an order is requested regarding broken terms of the tenancy agreement, this order should normally be brought forward within three months of becoming aware of this.

 The Tribunal can make orders, among others, that: